deepdrive/deepdrive-sim/Plugins/DeepDrivePlugin/Source/DeepDrivePython/README.rst

  Unreal Plugin and Python C++ Extension
 ----------

-This is the liaison between Unreal and your Python, delivering sensor data from the Unreal and receiving control and configuration commands from Python.
+This is the liaison between Unreal and your Python, delivering environment state from Unreal and receiving control and configuration from Python.
 =============

 Source - https://github.com/deepdrive/deepdrive-plugin